-The Rock Fracture Knowledgebase is an Internet-based repository or a modern digital book about rock fracturing and the resulting structures.
-Starting from basic single fracture types: joints, pressure solution seams, deformation bands, and faults, the Knowledgebase explores further the concepts of fracture zones, sets, multiple sets, domains, and assemblages.
-It goes on to demonstrate how the formation, distribution, and petrophysical and geostatistical properties of fracture classes are related to their formation mechanisms and mechanics.
+The Rock Fracture Knowledgebase is an Internet-based repository or a digital book / encyclopedia about rock fracturing and the resulting structures.
+It details how the formation, distribution, and petrophysical and geostatistical properties of fractures are related to their formation mechanisms and mechanics.

-The full content of the Rock Fracture Knowledgebase is available for 2-year subscription.
-Individual subscription for $34.95/2yr is available from amazon.com.
-Multi-user subscription for academic research groups and libraries is $990/2yr and $1,900/2yr for for-profit corporations.
-If interested in the academic or corporate subscription, please email email@example.com and/or firstname.lastname@example.org, or use the Contact Us form.
+The full content of the Rock Fracture Knowledgebase is available by subscription.
+Individual subscription are available for $34.95/ two years from amazon.com.
+Multi-user subscriptions for academic research groups and libraries are $990/2yr and $1,900/2yr for commercial corporations.
+For the academic or corporate subscriptions, email firstname.lastname@example.org and/or email@example.com, or use the Contact Us form.